iSci-3A12/climate-change-assignments/assignment-instructions/a0-intro-to-github.md

 ### 6.5 Learn about git and GitHub Desktop
 If you're interested in learning more about how you can do version control in your local folders and connect them to GitHub repositories see:
-- [This intro to Git and GitHub tutorial](https://ubc-library-rc.github.io/intro-git/) from UBC Library Research Commons.
+- [This intro to Git and GitHub tutorial](https://scds.github.io/github-pages/) from the Sherman Centre for Digital Scholarship.
 - [This intro to GitHub Desktop tutorial](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/creating-your-first-repository-using-github-desktop) from GitHub.